emmanuel-leclercq/PolynomialsHPC/README.md

 (coefficient, degree) in a list instead of a 1000-sized vector).
 Assuming t is the number of elements in the list representing a sparse polynomial, our goal is to approach O(t) complexity for most operations, which is not always possible.
-In fact, some operations are simply not possible, such as factorization (except for small degree polynomials).
+In fact, some operations are simply not possible, such as factorization (except for specific cases).

 #### Operations available